 Minimum lighting recommendations as published by the Health and Safety Executive (HSE) in HSG38 “Lighting at work” (second edition – 2002):

 We are experienced in carrying out daytime & night-time lighting surveys in workplaces using a handheld digital light meter to determine lighting levels and to check compliance with HSE minimum lighting recommendations.
-Lighting surveys will highlight any lighting hazards and risks in the workplace and make recommendations regarding lighting levels and maintenance requirements.
+Health and safety lighting surveys will highlight any lighting hazards and risks in the workplace and make lighting recommendations regarding lighting levels and maintenance requirements.